VictorPerezAsuaje/NovaReporting/README.md

 ﻿# NovaReporting

-NovaReporting began as a proof of concept on my journey to move away from outdated, heavy, and often costly reporting systems like Crystal Reports or RDLs.
+NovaReporting began as a proof of concept on my journey to move away from outdated, heavy, not cross-platform and/or often costly reporting systems like Crystal Reports or RDLs.
 It aims to be lightweight, cross-platform, and developer-friendly.

 > 🚀 NovaReporting uses HTML + CSS to generate PDF reports — making it intuitive, flexible, and perfect for fast iterations and cross-platform environments.